Logarithmic Riemann-Hilbert correspondences for rigid varieties: Riemann--Hilbert functor for -adic algebraic varieties

-We summarize the construction in the following diagram.
-To simplify the terminology, we shall use the term \emph{filtered connection} \Pth{\resp \emph{filtered regular connection}} to mean a filtered vector bundle on $X$ equipped with an integrable connection \Pth{\resp an integrable connection with regular singularities} satisfying the Griffiths transversality.
+In order to simplify the language, we shall use the term \emph{filtered connection} \Pth{\resp \emph{filtered regular connection}} to mean a filtered vector bundle on $X$ equipped with an integrable connection \Pth{\resp an integrable connection with regular singularities} satisfying the Griffiths transversality.
 Likewise, we shall use the term \emph{filtered log connection} to mean a filtered vector bundle on $\overline{X}$ \Pth{\resp $\overline{X}^\an$} equipped with an integrable connection satisfying the Griffiths transversality.
-In addition, by abuse of terminology, we say that a $\bZ_p$-local system on $X_\et$ is de Rham if its analytification is, and that a $\bZ_p$-local system on $\overline{X}^\an_\ket$ is de Rham if its restriction to $X^\an$ is.
-Then the construction of the functor $\DdRalg$ can be summarized by the following commutative diagram:
+In addition, by abuse of language, we shall say that a $\bZ_p$-local system on $X_\et$ is de Rham if its analytification is, and that a $\bZ_p$-local system on $\overline{X}^\an_\ket$ is de Rham if its restriction to $X^\an$ is.